geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Now.

 ##### **Chenyu** [[00:58:08](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3488)]
 I will review the whisper one.
 That seems to be fine.
 I just comment on it.
 I think some of the cleanup can be separate into smaller PRs.
 That also helps TinyGraph proper.
 I think this is still true for anyone who wants to contribute.
 If you can split your PR into individually useful pieces, just do that.
 Because you know that the bottleneck is the maintainers and reviewers reading the code.
 If you make it simpler, smaller, easier to understand, the chances for it to be picked up by someone is higher.
-If you just open a PR that has like 500 lines and has questionable benefits, no one...
+If you just open a PR that has like 500 lines and has questionable benefits, no one..
 It's not even like people won't close it.

 ##### **Geohot** [[00:58:56](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=3536)]
 People will just skip it.
 So don't do that.
 I think that's it for this meeting.